First AI for deep super-resolution wide-field imaging in radio astronomy: unveiling structure in ESO 137--006: AIRI's learned denoiser

-\paragraph*{AIRI's learned denoiser.} Following \cite{terris22}, we trained a convolutional DNN, with a simple DnCNN architecture \citep{zhang2017beyond}, on a rich, synthetic database $\mathcal{U}$ of normalised images with adaptive dynamic range.
+Following \cite{terris22}, we trained a convolutional DNN, with a simple DnCNN architecture \citep{zhang2017beyond}, on a rich, synthetic database $\mathcal{U}$ of normalised images with adaptive dynamic range.
 The training loss is a classical $\ell_1$ loss, enhanced with a firm non-expansiveness constraint on the denoiser:

-where $\bm{u}\in\mathbb{R}^N$ are samples of the training database $\mathcal{U}$, $\nb \sim \mathcal{N}(0,1)$ is an additive Gaussian random noise, $\sigma>0$ is the training noise level, $\mathbb{E}$ denotes the expectation taken over $\bm{u}$ and $\nb$, $\mathbb{I}$ denotes the identity operator, and $\|\cdot\|_1$ denotes the $\ell_1$ norm.
+where $\ubb\in\mathbb{R}^N$ are samples of the training database $\mathcal{U}$, $\nb \sim \mathcal{N}(0,1)$ is an additive Gaussian random noise, $\sigma>0$ is the training noise level, $\mathbb{E}$ denotes the expectation taken over $\ubb$ and $\nb$, $\mathbb{I}$ denotes the identity operator, and $\|\cdot\|_1$ denotes the $\ell_1$ norm.

 We emphasise that training under the firm non-expansiveness constraint is a highly challenging task.
-As proposed in \citet{Pesquet21}, in practice, we relax the constraint and introduce a variant of the regularisation in \eqref{eq:training_loss}, which penalises softly non firmly nonexpansive networks.
+As proposed in \citet{Pesquet21}, in practice, we relax the constraint and introduce a variant of the regularisation in (\ref{eq:training_loss}), which penalises softly non firmly nonexpansive networks.
 We further note that, while \citet{terris22} demonstrated in simulation that this leads to a robust way to ensure convergence of the resulting PnP algorithms, we have witnessed that, when used for real data and at large image sizes and dynamic ranges such as those of interest here, some denoisers lead to algorithm instability, requiring further training.